lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 for carrying remote attestations in PKCS#10 Certification Requests (CSR) {{RFC2986}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Evidence about its running environment, often refered to as an "attestation".
-A Relying Party may consult that attestation in making policy decisions about the trustworthiness of the entity being attested. {{architecture}} overviews how the various roles in the RATS Archictecture map to a certificate requester and a CA/RA.
+As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Evidence about its running environment.
+A Relying Party may consult the Attestation Results in making policy decisions about the trustworthiness of the entity being attested.
+{{architecture}} overviews how the various roles in the RATS Archictecture map to a certificate requester and a CA/RA.

-At the time of writing, several standardized and proprietary attestation technologies are in use.
+At the time of writing, several standard and severeal proprietary attestation technologies are in use.
 This specification thereby tries to be technology agnostic with regards to the transport of the produced signed claims.

 This document is concerned only about the transport of an attesttation inside a CSR and makes minimal assumptions about its content or format.